RustFestEU/blog.rustfest.eu/_posts/2020-06-06-announcing-rustfest-2020.md

 ## CfP for talks

-The Call for Participation will be similar to the ones in the previous years, where we will start with a blind phase followed by a second round when a part of the team will see your names.
+The Call for Participation will be similar to the ones in the previous years, where we will start with a blind phase followed by a second round in which a part of the team will see your names.

 Please note that dropping your name will not help your talk to make the cut.